-- (1) Show shadows: Check "show shadows" and "show shadow effects" in the scene. - (2) Enter a value in the text box or drag the slider to adjust the azimuth and altitude angle parameters of the sun.
-When shadows are on, adjusting the azimuth and altitude will affect the effect of the shadows. - 3.
+- 1. Weather: Double-click on a weather image to apply the corresponding weather effects. - (1) Enter a value in the text box or drag the slider to adjust the azimuth and altitude angle parameters of the sun.
+When shadows are on, adjusting the azimuth and altitude will affect the effect of the shadows. - 2.
 Effect Parameters: Click on "Effect Parameters" and the dialog box will look like this: